-- 2.)
-Established an MOU between Patkol Public Company Limited and the Faculty of Engineering, King Mongkut's Institute of Technology Ladkrabang to develop innovative prototypes of frozen food processing and beverages for small and medium enterprises (SMEs), including a total solution for SME business under the concept of BCG Model (Bio Circular Green Economy Model) to achieve sustainable economic development in line with the government's policy. - 3.)
-Continuous Support for education: DMC Scholarships for Undergraduate Study in the Major of Dairy and Beverage Engineering Program (International Program) at Mahidol University, Thailand, which is an educational program that corresponds directly to the Company's business from 2018 to present.
-The Company supports scholarships for a total of 4 students: Mr. Eliya Ekta / Mr. Piyawat Utitsarn / Ms. Piyathida Wangboon / Ms. Peeraya Viriyanon - 4.)
-Donations and support for other social activities as determined by the Company.
+2. Established an MOU between Patkol Public Company Limited and the Faculty of Engineering, King Mongkut's Institute of Technology Ladkrabang to develop innovative prototypes of frozen food processing and beverages for small and medium enterprises (SMEs), including a total solution for SME business under the concept of BCG Model (Bio Circular Green Economy Model) to achieve sustainable economic development in line with the government's policy.

+3. Continuous Support for education: DMC Scholarships for Undergraduate Study in the Major of Dairy and Beverage Engineering Program (International Program) at Mahidol University, Thailand, which is an educational program that corresponds directly to the Company's business from 2018 to present.
+The Company supports scholarships for a total of 4 students: Mr. Eliya Ekta / Mr. Piyawat Utitsarn / Ms. Piyathida Wangboon / Ms. Peeraya Viriyanon.
+In the year 2021, there is 1 student who graduated and joined the company under the project conditions, namely: Mr. Piyawat Utitsarn